-Ryushin Shouchi Ryu (Japanese: 柳心照智流) is a school of ancient Japanese swordsmanship specializing in iaijutsu (quick-draw sword art), established by Kawabata Terutaka in 2006.
-The origins of Ryushin Shouchi Ryu can be traced to the 16th century, to the Tenshinsho Jigen Ryu school, a branch tradition of Tenshin Shoden Katori Shinto Ryu.
+Ryushin Shouchi Ryu (Japanese: 柳心照智流) is a school of Kobudo (ancient martial art) specializing in Japanese swordsmanship, specifically: iaijutsu (the art of drawing and cutting with the Japanese sword).
+Established by Kawabata Terutaka in 2006, the origins of Ryushin Shouchi Ryu can be traced to the 16th century, to the Tenshinsho Jigen Ryu school, a branch tradition of Tenshin Shoden Katori Shinto Ryu.

 ABOUT KAWABATA TERUTAKA